 Is Archway Publishing part of Author Solutions?

 Yes.
-It is also worth noting that, Archway is very transparent about their relationship with Author Solutions:
+It is also worth noting that, Archway Publishing is very transparent about its relationship with Author Solutions:

 “While Simon & Schuster has provided guidance and helped develop the publishing packages and programs available through Archway Publishing, the actual services are provided by Author Solutions.”Archway Publishing